joelouthan/theologic.us/content/posts/2-praying-through-psalm/2021-02-23-praying-through-psalm.md

 draft: false
 ---
 <div style="font-variant: small-caps;">
-The Fulfillment of My Desires
+You Are The Fulfillment of My Desires
 </div>

 ```text